 There is a formal advisory service available for Microbiology on site at MUH.
 This advisory service is available on a 24/7 basis.
-The Consultant Microbiologist can be contacted directly at Ext: 1335 or Bleep: 366 or at any time through the main Hospital switchboard.
+The Consultant Microbiologist can be contacted directly at Ext: 1335 or at any time through the main Hospital switchboard.